eliotstocker/Brsh-JS/Readme.md

 [Demo](http://eliotstocker.github.io/Brsh-JS/)

 ## What is it?
-A Unix like Shell backend and Terminal Emulator that allows you top create a Terminal within you webapp.
+A Unix like Shell backend and Terminal Emulator that allows you to create a Terminal within your webapp.

 ## Why?
-No idea, you tell me
+No idea, you tell me? for some reason I just really wanted it!

 ## Known Issues
 * Input on android is not working
-* scripting isn't complete yet, if, while etc not implemented
+* scripting isn't 100% complete, but many things now work such as if, while, function etc are working in a bash compatible way.
-* commands can't currently stream output, it is only returned once the app process finishes

 # How?
 To create a new terminal first add both Terminal and Shell to your page like so: